DTJF/libpruio/src/doc/_2_preparation.md

 example source code.
 The -bas package contains additional examples with grafical output.
-In order to use the library for your projects, you'll need at least one of these bindings for your prefered programming language, which depends on the mandatory shared library package.
+In order to use the library for your projects, you'll need at least one of these bindings for your prefered programming language, which depend all on the mandatory shared library package.

 The remaining packages are optional.
 All examples in the -bas package are also available as pre-compiled executable binaries in package -bin.